arjun-menon/test_cmd/README.rst

 test_cmd |pypi|
 ===============
 This is a tool for black-box testing command-line programs simply based on STDIN, STDOUT, and STDERR, **with multiple CPUs**.
-A sempahore keeps track of which CPUs are in use; and thus, tests are run in parallel on all CPUs, and new test runs are dispatched as tests complete (or fail). ``test_cmd`` waits until all tests have completed (either successfully or failed), and prints failed tests' ``STDERR`` output, as they fail, in real time.
+A semaphore keeps track of which CPUs are in use; and thus, tests are run in parallel on all CPUs, and new test runs are dispatched as tests complete (or fail). ``test_cmd`` waits until all tests have completed (either successfully or failed), and prints failed tests' ``STDERR`` output, as they fail, in real time.